Skip to Content

 Where there’s a will, there’s always a way, right?

-So where can you find alcohol and liquor in Morocco?
+So where can you get alcohol in Morocco?

 You can find them in local supermarket chains that have a separate alcohol section, in specialized alcohol store chains, or in small nameless liquor stores with shady-looking covered windows which usually have limited choices and are more expensive.